Snjoheinuten

-Snjoheinuten is a mountain in the municipality of Bykle in Agder county, Norway.
+Snjoheinuten is a mountain in Bykle Municipality in Agder county, Norway.
 The 1439 m tall mountain is the 6th highest mountain in Agder county out of all the mountains with a prominence of more than 50 m.
 The mountain sits on the southern shore of the lake Vatndalsvatnet, just west of the mountain Kvervetjønnuten and east of the lakes Reinevatn and Store Urevatn.
 The nearest villages are Hoslemo, about 7 km to the east and the village of Bykle is about 10 km to the southeast.